kirsralk/SQL-Employee-Tracker/README.md

 * Install the additional NPM package Inquirer by running the command "npm install inquirer" in your terminal.
 * Install the additional NPM package Express by running the command "npm install express" in your terminal.
 * Install the additional NPM package MySQL by running the command "npm install mysql" in your terminal.
+* Install the console.table NPM package for MySQL by running the command "npm install console.table --save" in your terminal.

 These commands will install additional node_module files and package-lock.json.